gcallah/JohnGray/papers/garrard.md

 thought and the practices they sustained is doomed to failure, according to Gray.
 There can be 'no rolling back the central project of modernity' (Gray 1997, p.
 152).
-He emphatically denies that his negative account of the Enlightenment has any backward-looking, reactionary political implications.
+He emphatically denies that his negative account of the Enlightenment has any reactionary political implications.
 For example, he is critical of the Catholic critic of modernity Alasdair MacIntyre for offering Aristotelian ethical naturalism as a possible alternative to the moral impasse that both believe the West now finds itself in.
 Since Gray agrees with Nietzsche that the very roots of Western universalism reach back to antiquity, returning to pre-modern modes of thought, assuming that was even possible, would be no escape from the basic problem that has led to modern nihilism.
 Ancient and medieval societies in the West were also 'projects of cultural fundamentalism' no less than the Enlightenment and liberalism are (Gray 1997, p.
 126).
 For Gray, everything about the West is tainted by a fundamental hostility to what he calls the 'truth of value pluralism,' which is the correct belief that there is no single, rationally compelling arrangement of values applicable to all humans everywhere.
 That is why he rejects the 'Right project of cultural fundamentalism' as much as universalist projects of the political left (Gray 1997, p.
 126).
 Since the entire history of the West, including the Enlightenment, is based on monist foundations, going backwards would be pointless.
 Gray is more thoroughly anti-Western than the most radical Jihadists, whom he claims are also expressions of Western universalist beliefs, as are the neoconservatives who have waged wars against them in a supposed 'clash of civilizations.'

 One of Gray's intellectual heroes is Isaiah Berlin, whose case for value pluralism is among his most important contributions to moral and